A Mom’s Guide to a Colorado Rockies Game with Kids

 If you need to nurse your child during the game and would like more privacy, you can visit any first aid station.
 Additionally, there are two UCHealth Nursing Suites for a comfortable atmosphere and privacy.
 They are located behind sections 114 and 347.

-Tickets and Schedule
+Rockies Tickets and Schedule

-Remember that whether the Rockies win or lose, there is always the potential for good baseball action and you also have the chance to check out other teams in the league when they visit.
 There are many nights that have fun promotions, too, so check out their schedule and see what day suits your family best.
-For example, Tuesdays are Dollar Dog days (yes, $1 hot dogs!), the 4th and 5th of July has fireworks after the game, there are teacher, healthcare worker (and more) appreciation days (must buy special ticket to receive those prizes), and a variety of days where prizes are handed out to fans that arrive early (for example, the first 10,000 fans).
+For example, Tuesdays are Dollar Dog days (yes, $1 hot dogs!), the games on July 4 and 5 haves fireworks after the game, there are teacher, healthcare worker (and more) appreciation days (must buy special ticket to receive those prizes), and a variety of days where prizes are handed out to fans that arrive early (for example, the first 10,000 fans).
 The calendar to purchase tickets mentions all of the promotions.